georchestra/georchestra/ldapadmin/README.md

 Once submitted, the form disappears and a (configurable) message says something like "Your request has been submitted to an administrator, and should be taken into account in the next hours.
 Watch your email."

 What happens here ?
-New users will be recorded in the LDAP and affected to a PENDING_USERS groups.
+ * New users will be recorded in the LDAP and affected to a PENDING_USERS groups.
 An admin will then be able to move them to SV_USERS group.
+ * An email will be sent to one email address (configurable), saying that new users need an account.

 ### Edit user details